apanasyu/WikiData/README.md

 Here is a snapshot of this MongoDB table being explored using MongoDB compass:
 ![image](https://user-images.githubusercontent.com/80060152/149199336-62d252fd-fd4a-471b-a255-51f52820694a.png)

+Of particular interest is the Twitter_Screen_Name field.

-Step 3: For all Twitter user screenanmes extracted the Twitter API is used to obtain recent up to date information on number of followers, Twitter user description, and other information.
-Here is a snapshot of this MongoDB table being explored using MongoDB compass:
+Step 3: For all Twitter user screenanmes extracted (using Twitter_Screen_Name) the Twitter API is used to obtain recent up to date information on number of followers, Twitter user description, and other information.
+Here is a snapshot of this MongoDB table being explored using MongoDB compass.
+Some of the screennames may not be accurate or may be redundant across multiple wikidata pages (out of 308,365 Wikipages that mention a Twitter screenname, 284,105 are unique):
 ![image](https://user-images.githubusercontent.com/80060152/149199566-c79c576b-e0c5-4f18-aac8-cafa19e1d8da.png)